GopioLhordMacky/GopioMidterms/README.md

 ### 8. Development Environment
    Now you’re ready to start developing!
 Any changes you make in the `src` folder will automatically update in the browser, thanks to hot-reloading.

+## 3. How to Use React.js

+If you're a beginner looking to dive into React.js, this playlist is for you! 🎉 It’s packed with easy-to-follow tutorials that will help you get familiar with the basics of React.
+From setting up your first project to understanding essential concepts, we’ve got you covered.
+So grab a coffee ☕, hit play, and let's start building with React together!
+Happy coding! 🚀

+Youtube Link: [React.js Tutorial] (https://www.youtube.com/watch?v=doqyfMaaCPs&list=PLHsDmKA--3C7HaOHOz6qugO5TTY9zNqP6&t=2s)